 “Scared” is the feeling most mums get when they think of getting back into the workforce even part time after several years of child care.
 This is mainly caused by the fear of being under qualified or of being redundant due to rapid changes within the workforce, both technology-wise and process-wise, during their years of absence.
 However, this doesn’t need to be a cause for worry.
 Being a stay-at-home mom actually hones many transferrable skills.
 Here is how to write functional skills clearly and concisely on your Stay-At-Home Mom Resume.

 Turn Your Mothering Experience Into Marketable Job Skills

 So how does one go about creating a smart resume?
 Simple.
 Package all your experiences in a professional manner.
 For example, being a mum and raising kids requires one to be committed to the task at hand.
 There are no breaks from such a responsibility.
 This brings about the aspect of being exceptionally committed, loyal and dependable.
-These are all characteristics that are favored by employers and should hence appear as part of your strengths as based on your experience.
+These are all characteristics that are favored by employers.
+These skills should appear as part of your strengths based on your experience.